Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

 # Getting started

-This page talks you through an example workflow using PFD Toolkit: loading a dataset and screening for relevant cases.
+This page talks you through an example workflow using PFD Toolkit: loading a dataset and screening for relevant cases related to "detention under the Mental Health Act".

+This is just an example.
+PFD reports contain a breadth of information across a whole range of topics and domains.

 It doesn't cover everything: for more, we strongly suggest browsing through the pages in the top panel.